SPANAKOPITA

 Ingredients

-- 3 large potatoes, peeled & halved
+- 3 large potatoes, peeled and halved

 - 1 tbsp olive oil